 Read More: Best Movies Like Porn on Netflix

 5. Long Shot (2017)

 While the title may give away major spoilers about this gem of a story, it doesn’t shy away from pointing out the uncertainties and ‘what if’s of our lives.
 Directed by Jacob LaMendola, this is an inspiring and unbelievable tale at the same time.
-Juan Catalan is wrongly accused of killing a 16-year-old girl and he has to prove his innocence to avoid a death penalty.
-Catalan and his lawyer turn to an unlikely source to help them prove his innocence- footages of an episode of popular HBO sitcom ‘Curb Your Enthusiasm’.
+Juan Catalan is wrongly accused of killing a 16-year-old girl and he has to prove his innocence to avoid the death penalty.
+Catalan and his lawyer turn to an unlikely source to help them prove his innocence- footage of an episode of the popular HBO sitcom ‘Curb Your Enthusiasm’.
 This is one brilliant narration of proverbial ‘long shot’ in a coating of a competent crime thriller.